List of Swedish men's handball champions: Svenska mästerskapet (1931–1952)

 Teams in bold are those who also won Allsvenskan.
 Teams in italics are those from outside Allsvenskan (since its formation in 1934).
 An asterisk (*) denotes result after extra time.

 League winners (1952–1967)

 Playoff winners, final series (1967–2004)

 Teams in bold are those who also won the regular season.
 Until 1982–83, series results are given as wins–draws–losses.

 Playoff winners, single final (2004–2018)

 Teams in bold are those who also won the regular season.
 An asterisk (*) denotes result after extra time.

 Playoff winners, final series (2018–)

 Teams in bold are those who also won the regular season.

 Total titles won

-A total of 20 clubs have been crowned Swedish champions from Flottans IF Karlskrona in 1932 until Ystads IF in 2022.
+A total of 21 clubs have been crowned Swedish champions from Flottans IF Karlskrona in 1932 until IFK Kristianstad in 2023.

-A total of 90 Swedish championships have been awarded.
+A total of 93 Swedish championships have been awarded.
 Redbergslids IK is the most successful club with 20 Swedish Championship titles.

 Teams are ranked by number of titles, then by number of times they have been runners-up, then alphabetically.
-Teams in bold are those who play in Handbollsligan in 2021–22.
+Teams in bold are those who play in Handbollsligan in 2023–24.